 After computing the difference between the amount received and the larger amount described in 1 or 2, enter the sum of these differences (the excess amounts) for each year.
-An example of such a list for line 27b is given below for the year 2003 entry line.
+An example of such a list for line 27b is given below for the year 2006 entry line.
 Prepare similar lists to determine excess amounts for the other entry lines of 27b.
-(Do not file these lists with your return.)
+(Do not file these lists with the organization's return.)